Nearly 1,000 primary schools fail to meet targets

 He said the government's policies on reading, behaviour and the pupil premium (funding directed at deprived pupils) would help schools tackle under-achievement.

-This problem was particularly acute among boys on free school meals, he said, where half failed to leave primary school with the right grounding in English and maths.'Naming and shaming'
+This problem was particularly acute among boys on free school meals, he said, where half failed to leave primary school with the right grounding in English and maths.

 The National Union of Teachers joined forces with the National Association of Head Teachers in a boycott of the national tests this year.